bbmokhtari/django-translations/docs/reference/management/commands/synctranslations.rst

       This is an overriden version of
       the :class:`~django.core.management.base.BaseCommand`\ 's
       :meth:`~django.core.management.base.BaseCommand.handle` method.
-      It synchronizes the translation objects with the configurations of the apps.
+      It synchronizes the translations with the apps models configurations.

-      :param app_labels: The apps to synchronize the translation objects with the configurations of.
+      :param app_labels: The apps to synchronize the translations with the models configurations of.
       :type app_labels: list(str)
       :param options: The configured options of the :class:`Command`.
       :type options: dict(str, str)